ottosipe/git-notes/README.md

 ## quick info:

-* git works by incrementally adding new changes to a repository.
+* git works by incrementally adding new changes to a repository
-* as you make changes you run `git add .` to add the changes in the current directory or `git add filname`.
+* as you make changes you run `git add .` to add the changes in the current directory or `git add filname`
-* once you've added files you can run `git commit -m "your description of changes here"` to make a commit.
+* once you've added files you can run `git commit -m "your description of changes here"` to make a commit
-* when you've made a commit (or multiple commits) you can run `git push` to send them to the main repo.
+* when you've made a commit (or multiple commits) you can run `git push` to send them to the main repo
 * if changes have been made on a different repo run `git pull` to pull those changes

 ## quick and dirty if you know git: